tomjoht/documentation-theme-jekyll/mydoc/mydoc_release_notes_50.md

 summary: "Version 5.0 of the Documentation theme for Jekyll changes some fundamental ways the theme works to provide product-specific sidebars, intended to accommodate a site where multiple products are grouped together on the same site rather than generated out as separate outputs."
 sidebar: mydoc_sidebar
 permalink: /mydoc_release_notes_50/
+folder: mydoc
 ---

 ## Unique sidebars for each product

 In previous versions of the theme, I built the theme to generate different outputs for different scenarios based on various filtering attributes that might include product, version, platform, and audience variants.

 However, this model results in siloed outputs and lots of separate file directories to manage.
 Instead of having 30 separate sites for your content (or however many variants you might have been producing), in this version of the theme I've moved towards a strategy of having one site with multiple products.

 For each product, you can associate a unique sidebar with each of the product's pages.
 This allows you to have all your documentation on one site, but with separate navigation that is tailored to a view of that product.